usnistgov/NISTIR-8112/NISTIR_Cover_Front.md

 **Provider** |The name of the entity that is providing the attribute.|-\<Provider's Name> <br> -"None" **Pedigree** |Description of the attribute value's relationship to the authoritative source of the value.| -"Authoritative" <br> -"Sourced" <br> -"Self-Asserted" <br> -"Derived"
 **Individual Consented** |Captures whether the user has expressly consented to providing the attribute value.| -"Yes" <br> -"No" <br> -"Unknown"
-**Date Consented** | The date on which express consent for release of the attribute value was acquired. | No restrictions **Acceptable Uses** |Allowed uses for entities that ingest attributes.| -"Authorization" <br> -"Secondary Use" <br> -"No Further Disclosure"
-**Cache Time To Live** |The length of time for which an attribute value may be cached.| No restrictions **Data Deletion Date** | Indicates the date a certain attribute should be deleted from records.| No restrictions **Classification** | The security classification level of the attribute.| -"Unclassified" <br> -"Controlled Unclassified" <br> -"Confidential" <br> -"Secret" <br> -"Top Secret"
+**Date Consented** | The date on which subject consent for release of the attribute value was acquired. | No restrictions **Acceptable Uses** |Allowed uses for entities that receive attributes.| No restrictions **Cache Time To Live** |The length of time for which an attribute value may be cached.| No restrictions **Data Deletion Date** | Indicates the date the attribute is to be deleted from records.| No restrictions **Classification** | The security classification level of the attribute.| -"Unclassified" <br> -"Controlled Unclassified" <br> -"Confidential" <br> -"Secret" <br> -"Top Secret"
 **Releasability** |  The restrictions regarding to whom an attribute value may be released. | -"NATO" <br> -"FVEY" <br> -"NOFORN" <br> -"Public Release" <br> -"None"